 To effectively negotiate, you’ll want to find out as much as you can about the other party's objectives.
 Based on past experiences, you may be able to draw some conclusions.
 You can talk to others who do business with the party you are negotiating with.
 Go online and see if there’s any news or commentary on social media.
 There’s also nothing to stop you from being direct and asking the party what they hope to achieve from the negotiation.
 The other party may expect you to be equally forthright about your expectations.

 Don’t Be Afraid To Aim High

 Ask for what you want – as high as you want – as long as you can justify your objectives.
 Aiming high doesn’t mean setting a line in the sand.
 Negotiating isn’t about asserting a ‘take it or leave it’ position.

 To help support your position, provide as much information as possible.
 Doing so can help the other party resolve any ambivalent feelings they may have about your position.

 While you are in the process of negotiating, keep your ego on the sidelines.
 Even though you have something the other party wants, the objective is to agree to terms both parties accept.
-Listen to what the other party has to say and be respectful of their point of view and position as you work through a mutually beneficial solution.
+Listen to what the other party has to say and respect their point of view and position as you work through a mutually beneficial solution.

 Don’t Get Emotional

 Accept that you probably will need to compromise.
 For that reason, decide what you are willing to concede even before you enter into the negotiation.
 Still negotiating doesn’t mean agreeing to terms that are unacceptable to you.
 If the deal doesn’t feel right or meet any of your needs, walk away and seek other options.
-The last thing to keep in mind about negotiating is don’t be in a hurry, The more you rush to come to an agreement, the more you may make mistakes and forgo some key elements of your objectives.
-Keep your eye on your objective and don’t leave the table until you are satisfied.
+The last thing to keep in mind about negotiating is don’t be in a hurry.
+The more you rush to agree, the more you may make mistakes and forgo some key elements of your objectives.
+Keep your eye on your objective, and don’t leave the table until you are satisfied.